gmc-code/PC-Microbit-Extension-backup/docs/classes/classes.rst

 .. admonition:: Tasks

     #.
-Check that print output is the same for each statement above.
+Check that the print output is the same for each print statement above.
     #.
 Modify the code so that the class definition has a game_level of 2, then check its value for both instances.

 ----